ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 - Mode:
   - Chronological:
-    - Displays data on the screen according to data captures.
+    - Displays data on the screen in the order it is captured.
   - Filtered:
-    - If the results are exactly the same, they will not appear on the screen, the data is (ID, Function, Address, Quantity/Value).
+    - If the results are identical, they will not be displayed on the screen.
+The data includes (ID, Function, Address, Quantity/Value).

-  - Simulate Modbus Slave ?:
+- Simulate Modbus Slave:
-    - Activates an internal modbus slave simulator, this simulator is of ID/Function/addresses that are open and registers result in zero, that is, it responds to any IDs, Functions, Addresses with register value in zero.
-It is useful when testing on the master device only.
+  - Activates an internal Modbus slave simulator.
+This simulator responds to any ID, Function, or Address with a register value of zero.
+It is particularly useful for testing on the master device alone.

 - Notes:
-  - Functions 15 and 16 have a limitation coming from the USB converter which breaks the packet generally into 32 bytes so generally packets larger than 32 bytes will not be detected (this is around 10 registers).
+  - Functions 15 and 16 have a limitation due to the USB converter, which typically splits the packet into 32-byte segments.
+As a result, packets larger than 32 bytes (approximately 10 registers) may not be detected.
-  - Preferably used in a functional system, if there is no slave, it can be connected directly to the Master, however some master devices wait for the slave's response, alternatively to simulate a slave use a simulator slave with open addresses can be connected.
+  - It is recommended to use this in a functional system.
+If no slave is available, it can be connected directly to the Master.
+However, some master devices may wait for a response from the slave.
+In such cases, using a slave simulator with open addresses can be a viable alternative.